Developer of speculative office park on Coursey sells first two buildings, plans more

 (Brian Andrews is assistant director of the Real Estate Research Institute at LSU's E. J. Ourso College of Business.
 His business is Andrews Commercial Real Estate Services, and he can be reached at email@example.com.)

-This week's poll question: Did you sell or buy a home this year in the Capital Region?
+This week's poll question: Do you plan to buy or sell a home in the Capital Region in 2014?